momenbondk52-sudo/upgradia-academy/README.md

-  # Upgradia Academy System Script
+  # Upgradia Academy

-  This is a code bundle for Upgradia Academy System Script.
-The original project is available at https://www.figma.com/design/MCTf1rLwGIRb4puKjKWkzN/Upgradia-Academy-System-Script.
+  This is a code bundle for Upgradia Academy.
+The original project is available at https://www.figma.com/design/MCTf1rLwGIRb4puKjKWkzN/Upgradia-Academy.

   ## Running the code